rahiman-zoheb/cowsandbulls_reactjs/README.md

+# Cows And Bulls ReactJS Application
+A ReactJS Application for the very friendly and popular Cows And Bulls Game!

+## Credits
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+### In the project directory, you can run:

+### `npm install`
+Install the project dependencies

 ### `npm start`